 These devices are gateways to the metaverse, a futuristic digital world where people move from virtual to augmented versions of reality almost seamlessly, the report said.

 Facebook CEO Mark Zuckerberg last week renamed his company Meta and laid out a vision for pursuing the metaverse as the next social platform.

 The report said that the stores would help show people that virtual and augmented reality can be fun and exciting, exactly the way Zuckerberg sees it.

 The stores aim to make the world “more open and connected,” according to the company documents viewed by The Times.

 They are also intended to spark emotions like “curiosity, closeness”, as well as a sense of feeling “welcomed” while experimenting with headsets in a “judgment free journey”, according to the documents.

-A Meta spokeswoman said the company couldn’t confirm plans for stores but said its latest virtual reality headset was “in high demand” and that its hardware was available at partner retailers.
+A Meta spokeswoman said the company couldn’t confirm store plans but said its latest virtual reality headset was “in high demand” and its hardware was available at partner retailers.